-The 2019 Rugby World Cup runs from 20 September to 2 November.
-As the tournament will be hosted in Japan, due to the time difference, most of the matches will be taking place during UK working hours.
-As such, work may not be the top priority for employees who are following the games which, in turn, could mean that instances of poor productivity and bad behaviour may become more evident than usual.
+Work may not be the top priority for employees who are following the events which, in turn, could mean that instances of poor productivity and bad behaviour may become more evident than usual.
 See below for our top 10 tips for employers when it comes to managing sports events.

-Sporting event policy: this can be used not only for the world cup, but other big sporting events too.
+Sporting event policy: this can be used not only for the Olympic Games, but other big sporting events too.
 The policy should cover HR and health and safety issues and outline any exceptions you might be making for a major sporting event.

 Request for leave: all requests for leave should be considered fairly.
 A consistent approach should be applied for leave requests for other major sporting events — not only one particular sport.